sahal-mulki/hand_ai/README.md

 # Usage

-(It takes some time to load and initialize)
+(It takes some time to load and initialize and this has been trained on me so it may not work for you)

 ![IMAGE](https://raw.githubusercontent.com/lepythoner/hand_ai/master/images/cv.jpg)
 ![IMAGE2](https://raw.githubusercontent.com/lepythoner/hand_ai/master/images/Capture.png)